alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 {: .prompt-danger }

 Then, we have to run `cdk synth` and store the result in `template.yml` file.

+> use --no-staging to disable the copy of assets which allows local debugging via the SAM CLI to reference the original source files
+{: .prompt-tip }

 ``` console
 cdk synth --no-staging > template.yml